tcltk/tcl/doc/dev/value-history.md

 byte comparisons are string comparisons and byte array length is string length.
 The byte values themselves are what Tcl commands operate on.
-From early on, the documentation has claimed complete freedom for each command to  interpret the bytes that are passed as to it as arguments (or "words"):
+From early on, the documentation has claimed complete freedom for each command to  interpret the bytes that are passed to it as arguments (or "words"):

 >	The first word is used to locate a command procedure to carry out
 >	the command, then all of the words of the command are passed to